-On April 3 at St Philip’s Chapel, the five people hoping to become Manchester’s first metro mayor will come together to debate private rents and the fact that homelessness is at its highest levels for a decade.
+On April 3 at St Philip’s Chapel, five of the people hoping to become Manchester’s first metro mayor will come together to debate private rents and the fact that homelessness is at its highest levels for a decade.

-Greater Manchester Mayoral Candidates include: Andy Burnham, Labour candidate; Sean Anstee, Conservative candidate; Jane Brophy, Liberal Democrat candidate; Will Patterson, Green Candidate and Shneur Odze, UKIP candidate who will all be on the platform to answer questions.
+Andy Burnham, for Labour; Sean Anstee, Conservative; Jane Brophy, Liberal Democrat; Will Patterson, Green and Shneur Odze, UKIP, will all be on the platform to answer questions.

 — GM Housing Action (@gmhousingaction) March 22, 2017

 Isaac Rose, Greater Manchester Housing Action (GMHA) coordinator, said: “In this hustings we focus on housing and homelessness because we felt like this was a real issue in Greater Manchester.

 “Homelessness is a very visible symptom of a broader housing crisis.

 “It’s been a huge increase in homelessness over the past 2 years in the city region.